thebutterflies take flight for Donna Louise

 "With less than 9% of our funding coming from government sources, and with an ever-increasing demand for our services, the need for support is now greater than ever before.
 We really can't say a big enough thank you to all of the sponsors and partners who have come on board to support this project.
 I have worked in the business arena in this area for 20-plus years, and this is the finest example of CSR collaboration I have seen."

 You can still support the project by purchasing your ceramic butterfly or visiting the art installation at Trentham Gardens during the summer of 2019.

 Huge thanks go to all of the partners and sponsors involved in the project, including: Tile Mountain (main sponsor), Johnson Tiles, Wade Ceramics, Valentine Clays, The Trentham Estate, PM Training, Advanced Packaging, Strategi Solutions, Miller and Co., Inspired Film and Video, Joanne Hine, Campbell Creative Consulting, Staffordshire University, Paul Williams, Stoke-on-Trent City Council, DPD, Red Industries, My Clever Group, QPS, Gladman Developments, Blakemans', Rydale Roofing, Franklyn Financial Management, Holdcroft Heating, Envisage.

-KMF is the leading UK metal fabricator specialising in light gauge fabrication for global OEMs.
+KMF is a leading UK metal fabricator specialising in light-gauge fabrication for global OEMs.

 The most versatile and useful material for sheet metal fabrication

 Let us enhance your manufacturing operations.
 Get in touch today!